pvcnt/accio/site/docs/install.md

 Look for "Mac OS X x64" under "Java SE Development Kit".
 This will download a DMG image with an install wizard.

-### Install from a wrapper script
+### Run via a wrapper script

 TODO.

-### Install from a JAR
+### Run via a JAR

-You can also get the latest version of Accio as a pre-compiled JAR from [GitHub](https://github.com/pvcnt/location-privacy/releases).
+You can also get the latest version of Accio as a pre-compiled JAR from [GitHub releases](https://github.com/pvcnt/location-privacy/releases).
 You should then be able to run it the usual way:

 ```bash